 A single custom property can have different values.
 For example, a custom property named Language can be set to English, French, and German for various contacts.

 Therefore, custom properties should be used on manual import to identify unique data pieces.
-While tags as unique identifiers of your imports.
+Meanwhile, tags are unique identifiers of your imports.

-💡 If you need to import a piece of data having comma-separated values, like Languages: English, German, you may use contains operator in the Segmenting menu.
+💡 If you need to import a piece of data having comma-separated values, like Languages: English or German, you may use the contains operator in the Segmenting menu.
 All of the custom properties can be found at the bottom of segmenting filters marked as Custom properties:

 If you have more questions or need assistance, talk to our Support Team via In-app chat or at [email protected].